Cultural outings organised by the association

 Bohain-en-Vermandois: guided tour of Henri Matisse’s family home.

-Born in Cateau-Cambrésis in 1869, Matisse spent his youth in Bohain-en-Vermandois, working in the family grain mill.
-Designated a "Maison des Illustres", the house has retained the atmosphere of the late 19th century, with a reconstruction of the painter's studio and bedroom.
+Born in 1869 in Le Cateau-Cambrésis, Matisse spent his youth in Bohain-en-Vermandois at the family seed shop.
+Designated a “Maison des Illustres”, the house has retained its late 19th-century atmosphere and features a reconstruction of the painter’s studio and bedroom.

-Le Cateau-Cambrésis: guided tour of the Musée Départemental Henri Matisse.
+Le Cateau-Cambrésis: guided tour of the Henri Matisse Departmental Museum.

-Located in the former Palais Fénelon, the museum was created in 1952 by Matisse himself, and reopened in November 2024.
-Renovated and enlarged, it provides an insight into the diversity of the painter's work, which included sculpture, engraving, illustration and stained glass.
-It boasts one of the largest Matisse collections in the world.
+Housed in the former Palais Fénelon, the museum, founded in 1952 by Matisse himself, reopened in November 2024.
+Renovated and expanded, it offers an insight into the diversity of the painter’s work, which spanned sculpture, printmaking, illustration and stained glass.
+It houses one of the world’s most significant Matisse collections.